 The Premier has at times been dominated by one or two teams.
 John Kennedy A won the title for 4 consecutive seasons between 1999 and 2002, a feat matched by Shoot Vetz who won it between 2013 and 2016.

-The past 2016 - 2017 season featured three divisions (Premier, Division 1 and Division 2) alongside the usual two team cup knockout competitions - 2016 - 2017 and Plate Cup - and two player competitions - Singles and Doubles.
+The 2018 - 2019 season is underway featuring three divisions (Premier, Division 1 and Division 2) alongside the usual two team cup knockout competitions - Knock Out Cup and Plate Cup - and two player competitions - Singles and Doubles.